THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES FOR MORE INFORMATION

 Who knew that toilet rings can come from hard water?

-We’ve tried many of the commercial toilet cleaning products out there, but we had to spend a decent amount of time scrubbing.
+We’ve tried lots of commercial products out there, but we had to spend a decent amount of time scrubbing.

 This includes us trying toilet bowl cleaner, those tabs you put in the tank that turn your water blue, and even a cup of liquid chlorine bleach.

 If only there was a way to clean toilet stains more effectively, safer for the environment and without so much manual labor.

 Well, there is.

-Read on for how to clean toilet rings using 10 bathroom cleaning hacks.
+Read on for how to get rid of toilet rings using 10 bathroom cleaning hacks.